-You can perform several types of analysis in your portal.
+You can enable several types of analysis in your portal.
 These types of analysis can be categorized based on the data used in the analysis.
-If you plan to perform analysis on data that contains features or tabular data, you will perform feature analysis.
-If your data is in raster format, you will perform raster analysis.
-The types of analysis you can perform also depends on the ArcGIS components your administrator has installed.
+If the members of your organization will perform analysis on data that contains features or tabular data, they will perform feature analysis.
+If the data is in raster format, they will perform raster analysis.
+The types of analysis you can enable also depends on the ArcGIS components you have installed.
 See each toolset's description below for details.

 Analysis tools can be used in Map Viewer, ArcGIS Pro, the ArcGIS Python API, and the ArcGIS REST API.
 In Map Viewer, you can access the tools by clicking the Analysis button and choosing the type of analysis you want to perform.
 With the ArcGIS Python API, you can access the tools through the tools module.
 To learn more, see the tools module documentation and the sample notebooks.To use the tools via the ArcGIS REST API, you will access the tasks from the corresponding ArcGIS Server service that powers the toolset.
 See the ArcGIS REST API documentation for details.

 You are unable to perform analysis on layers outside of your organization that use web-tier authentication.

 Feature analysis can be performed through the portal with two different toolsets: the standard spatial analysis tools and the GeoAnalytics Tools provided with ArcGIS GeoAnalytics Server.
 These tools can be accessed through Map Viewer under Standard Tools for the spatial analysis tools and GeoAnalytics Tools for the GeoAnalytics Tools tools.
 See below for a description of the standard spatial analysis and big data analysis toolsets.
 See also Standard and GeoAnalytics Tools feature analysis comparison for an in-depth discussion of the differences between the types of analysis and the tools included in the toolsets.